-About 55,000 Somali live in Yemen's capital city of Aden, where they form a large, stable settlement.
-Although the Somali can be found in a variety of occupations, the vast majority of them are merchants.
+Although Somalis can be found in a variety of occupations, the vast majority are merchants.
 A growing number of Somali refugees have also fled to Yemen in an attempt to escape Somalia's civil war and famine.

 The name, Somali, is derived from the words, "so maal," which literally mean, "Go milk a beast for yourself!"
 To the Somali, this is actually a rough expression of hospitality.
 Their society is based on the nuclear family, which consists of a husband, wife, and children.
 The man is the head of his household.
 A typical family owns a herd of sheep or goats and a few burden camels.
-Some may also own a herd of breeding and milking camels.
+Some may also own a herd of milking camels.
 The more camels a man has, the greater his prestige.

 Many of the Somali who live in Aden are bilingual, speaking both Somali and Arabic, the official language of Yemen.
 The Somali language was without written form until 1972.